fledge-iot/fledge-north-opcua/docs/index.rst

   - **Namespace**: This defines the namespace that you wish to use for your OPCUA objects.
 If you are not employing a client that does namespace checking this is best left as the default.

   - **Source**: What data is being made available via this OPCUA server.
-You may chose to make the reading data available or the Fledge statistics
+You may chose to make the reading data available, the Fledge statistics or the Fledge audit log.

   - **Object Root**: This item can be used to define a root within the OPCUA server under which all objects are stored.
 If left empty then the objects will be created under the root.